seed-labs/seed-emulator/examples/C10-carla-seed/README.md

 	```shell
 	python3.7 config.py --host 128.230.114.88 --inspect
 	```
-1. **Monitoring and Adjustments:**
-	Continuously monitor the outputs and effects of your commands within the CARLA visualization environment.
-Make adjustments in `controller.py` as needed to refine vehicle behavior.
+6. **Monitoring and Visualization:** Continuously observe vehicle behaviors and dynamics using Carlaviz at `http://localhost:8080`.
+This real-time visualization provides insight into vehicle movements and interactions within the CARLA simulation, aiding in the evaluation of simulation performance and the effectiveness of applied settings or commands.
 ### Troubleshooting
 #### Common Issues
 A list of common problems that may arise when using the integration and their solutions.